Assistant Dean for Diversity and Inclusion

 Dr. Grace E. Henry has worked for The George Washington University for more than 20 years in the areas of student activities, freshman orientation, student leadership, residential life, and multicultural services.
 She holds a B.S. in psychology and an M.Ed. in counseling psychology from Howard University and an Ed.D. in higher education administration from The George Washington University.

 Dr. Henry has been an active participant in diversity activities in her time here at the institution.
 She currently serves as the GW SMHS Anti-Racism Coalition Lead Process Manager.
-Dr. Henry was appointed as the inaugural director of the SMHS Office of Diversity and Inclusion in September 2013.
+Dr. Henry was appointed as the inaugural director of the SMHS Office of Diversity and Inclusion in September 2013 and was recently appointed to the role of Assistant Dean for Diversity and Inclusion in June 2021.

 Diversity Officer of Diversity and Inclusion